webarch-coop/ansible-role-systemd/README.md

 ### systemd

-Set the `systemd` variable to `false` to prevent any tasks in this role being run, `systemd` defaults to `true`.
+Set the `systemd` variable to `false` to prevent any tasks in this role being run.

+The `systemd` variable defaults to `true`.

 ### systemd_timesyncd_reboot

-When the `systemd_timesyncd_reboot` variable is set to `true` servers which have incorrect clocks will be rebooted by this role in order to correct their clocks, `systemd_timesyncd_reboot` defaults to `false`.
+When the `systemd_timesyncd_reboot` variable is set to `true` servers which have incorrect clocks will be rebooted by this role in order to correct their clocks.

+The `systemd_timesyncd_reboot` variable defaults to `false`.

 ### systemd_tz

-The time zone to be used (the hardware clock is set to UTC), for example `Europe/London`, it defaults to `Etc/UTC`.
+The time zone to be used (the hardware clock is set to UTC), for example `Europe/London`.

+The `systemd_tz` variable defaults to `Etc/UTC`.

 ### systemd_units